Classic Prime Rib Recipe

 Cooking time depends on the size of the roast and can be adjusted depending on how many you are feeding.
 This photo shows a 6-pound boneless rib roast, which would generously feed 5-6 people.
 Most butchers measure by “ribs” instead of weight.

 Anything less than 3 ribs will be challenging to roast right just because it isn’t big enough, but the general guidelines are 2 people for every rib.
 Even boneless roasts are measure in “ribs”.

 Also make sure your prime rib as a fat cap or “lid”, a fatty top layer.
 This adds flavor and protects the precious meat from over cooking and drying out.

-I like to serve my prime rib with Horseradish Cream Sauce.
-Most are made with sour cream and mayonnaise, making an aioli, but I actually like to whip cream and fold it in.
 The soft, fluffy texture doesn’t overwhelm the meat.
 After making such a glorious roast, why would you want to weigh it down with a heavy sauce?
 I also make my homemade steak sauce, Copycat Peter Luger Sauce.
 You can also serve it with an au jus or cup of natural juices.